tonywu6/mdbookkit/docs/src/rustdoc-links/how-to/continuous-integration.md

 ### Installing a Rust toolchain

 Since the preprocessor [needs to run `cargo doc`](../naming-items.md#under-the-hood), a Rust toolchain is required in the CI environment.
-For example, in GitHub Actions, you can use the [`dtolnay/rust-toolchain`] action.
+For GitHub Actions, for example, you can use the [`dtolnay/rust-toolchain`] action.

 If you use the [`build.targets`](../configuration.md#buildtargets) option to generate